psychemedia/middle-english-romances/havelock-the-dane.md

 That Hauelok hauede with a clubbe
 Of hise ^slawen sixti and on
 Sergaunz, the beste that mithen gon.
-" Deus !" quoth Ubbe, " hwat may this be!
+" Deus!" quoth Ubbe, " hwat may this be!
 Betere his I nime miself and se.
 That this baret on hwat is wold,
 Thanne I sende yunge or old.